-During Iteration planning meetings, it’s easy to take all user stories from the Iteration backlog and add them to Testuff using the Requirement dialog.
+During Iteration planning meetings, it’s easy to take all user stories from the Iteration backlog and add them to Testuff using the Quick Add Requirements dialog.

 The next step for the development team is to create a set of tests for each user story.

-With the Quick Add Tests dialog, you are able to sync all the required tests to the user story pretty quickly without going too deep into details.
+In the Quick Add Tests section, you may add all the required tests to the user story pretty quickly without going too deep into details.

-In the example above, the tests are added to the Sprint1_US-02_Edit account story.
+Select those tests that will be assigned to the user story and click the Assign button as shown above.
+In the example, the tests are added to the Sprint1_US-02_Edit account story.

-The tests can easily be linked with releases and iterations through the Lab dialog.
+The tests can easily be linked with releases and iterations through Labs.

 What makes Testuff convenient is that tests can easily be reassigned to different iterations, which reduces the time and effort required for regression testing.

 When a user story is implemented, it’s time to run all your prepared tests.
-This is also easy to do from the Requirement dialog.
+This is also easy to do from Requirements.

-- In the Requirements tab, click the user story you want to test.
+- In the Requirements tab, select the user story you want to test.

 For each user story, we have statistics, including: how many tests were assigned, how many of them passed or failed, and how many open defects still exist for any given user story.